Undergraduate Catalog 2024-2025

 Admission to the nursing program is limited and based on selection of the most qualified applicants who meet all admission requirements.
 The program can be completed in 4 years if the student completes all prerequisite courses, is admitted to the nursing program in the junior year and successfully completes all nursing courses in sequence.

-Students seeking the GNA must have an ACT composite score of 23 or above.
+Students seeking the GNA must have an unweighted high school or WKU Freshman GPA of 3.6 or ACT composite score of 23 or SAT composite score of 1130 or above.
 In addition, all students seeking entry into the WKU BSN program must be able to meet all nursing admission requirements.
 Please see the School of Nursing and Allied Health website for details.

 GNA students who maintain the above standards will be guaranteed admission to the WKU BSN program in either the Fall or Spring semester on or before the third year.
 If the GNA student is not able to enroll in the BSN program during this timeframe for any reason, the student will forfeit the GNA status and must reapply to the nursing program with the general applicant pool to compete for a space in the BSN program.